Capital One vs. Fitness Bank

 • Fitness Bank has a low App Store rating of 1.7 and a Google Play rating of 0.0.

-Summary: Capital One offers a competitive 3.50% APY with no direct deposit requirement and a strong branch presence.
-In contrast, Fitness Bank provides a higher APY of 4.75% but imposes conditions and has no physical branches, alongside poor app ratings.
-Users may prefer Capital One for accessibility, while those seeking higher interest might consider Fitness Bank if they can meet the requirements.
+Summary: Capital One provides a solid APY of 3.40% with no tier requirements and a strong branch presence.
+In contrast, Fitness Bank offers higher APYs of 4.75% and 4.45%, but with significant tier requirements and poor app ratings.
+Users may prefer Capital One for accessibility, while those seeking higher yields might consider Fitness Bank despite its complexities.

 Compare Capital One's vs Fitness Bank's Savings Accounts